 The truth about the digital nomad lifestyle

 I’m still far from rich in monetary terms but that’s not what matters to me.
-I’ve experienced more than I could ever put a monetary value on, I finally feel like I’m making the most of my short and precious time on earth and I’ve spent less each month than I was spending in the UK maintaining a flat, job and leading an unhappy and fulfilling life.
+I’ve experienced more than I could ever put a monetary value on, I finally feel like I’m making the most of my short and precious time on earth and I’ve spent less each month than I was spending in the UK just to afford to live and leading an unhappy and fulfilling life.

 I don’t own a house, have children, savings, healthcare or a pension, I have no idea what will happen in the future or where I will be and sometimes that’s scary.